-Now, it’s high time for a gelato or some pizza: we’ll have a little break before heading to a painter’s workshop and meet the artist who will teach us how to paint a fresco.
-Together, we’ll learn how to make the preparatory drawing, transfer it onto the fresh plaster (hence the name fresco!) and paint the fresco.
+Now, it’s high time for a gelato or some pizza: we’ll have a little break before heading to a painter’s workshop and meet the young artist who will teach us how to paint a fresco.
+Together, you’ll learn how to make the preparatory drawing, transfer it onto the fresh plaster (hence the name fresco!) and paint the fresco.
 You will create your own work of art to take home, using exactly the same techniques Michelangelo used 500 years ago when painting the Sistine Chapel!

 Please don’t forget that when you book one of our Family Adventures, this is entirely focused on children!
 This Vatican Museums Tour for kids tour is specifically focused on the Sistine Chapel and is very “light” so as not to overload children with too much information.
 If you wish to have a deeper knowledge of the Vatican Museums and of St. Peter’s Basilica, check out my standard Vatican Tour.